StanislavHrusanov/Functions/README.md

 # Functions
-Some problem solutions from my training in Softuni
+Problems for exercise and homework from my training in Softuni